MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/07-manage-meeting-presentation-experience.md

 The Teams admin meeting policy **Who can present in meetings** has the following options:

-- Organizers, but user can override
+- Organizers
-- Everyone in the organization, but user can override
+- Everyone in the organization
-- Everyone, but user can override
+- Everyone

-This setting specifies the default for new meetings created by users.
-Users can override this setting and choose any of the other options unless a specific value is locked in by a sensitivity label.
+This setting does not enforce the value, but rather specifies the default for new meetings created by users.
+Users can override this setting and choose any of the other options unless a specific value is enforced by a sensitivity label.

-The default value of **Everyone, but user can override** allows anyone to present in a meeting by default.
+The default value of **Everyone** allows anyone to present in a meeting by default.
 If you have compliance requirements in your organization around who can present in meetings, consider changing this value to **Everyone in the organization** or **Organizers** to provide a more secure default for users.

 To set the **Who can present in meetings** policy